Complexity of polytope diameters via perfect matchings: Overview of the reductions

 We will reduce the \textsc{Hamiltonian Cycle Problem} to the problem of determining the diameter of the perfect matching polytope $P_G$ of a given graph $G$.
 Recall that the Hamiltonian cycle problem is the algorithmic decision problem of deciding whether or not an input graph contains a Hamiltonian cycle, and that this problem is well-known to be \NP-complete~\cite{GareyJohnson1990}.

 Let an input graph $H = (V_H,E_H)$ be given, for which we would like to determine whether it contains a Hamiltonian cycle.
 Set $n=|V_H|$.
-In the following we will describe the construction of a bipartite graph $G_H$ based on $H$ such that we can determine whether or not $H$ is Hamiltonian just based on knowing the value of the diameter of the perfect matching polytope $P_{G_H}$ associated with $G_H$.
+In the following we will describe the construction of a bipartite graph $G_H$ based on $H$ such that we can determine whether $H$ is Hamiltonian based on knowing the value of the diameter of the perfect matching polytope $P_{G_H}$ associated with $G_H$.

-Before we can state the final construction, it will be convenient to first introduce an auxiliary gadget, which we will call a \emph{tower} in the following, and to analyze some of its basic properties with respect to flip-sequences of alternating cycles.
+Before we can state the final construction, it will be convenient to first introduce an auxiliary gadget, which we will call a \emph{tower} in the following.
 For the definition of a tower, consider any edge $e$ between vertices $v$ and $w$ in some graph.
 A \emph{tower $T$ of height $h$ on $e$} is obtained by removing the edge $\{v,w\}$ and replacing it by $2h+2$ vertices $a_i, b_i$ for $i\in \{0, \dots, h\}$ together with edges

 An example of a tower of height $3$ can be found in \cref{fig:example-tower}.
 If the tower we consider is clear from the context we use $a_i$ and $b_i$ as above, if there are multiple towers under consideration then we may add a superscript and use $a_i^T$ and $b_i^T$, respectively, to reference the vertices of a tower $T$.